Terms and Conditions

 4.3 All amounts are to be considered exclusive of the applicable VAT unless explicitly told otherwise by the Hotelier.

-4.4 All payments must be made in the currency that is stated on the Confirmation.
+4.4 All payments must be made in the currency that is stated on the Offer or Confirmation.
 If the Contractual Partner and / or a Guest wish to pay the bill in cash, they may do so at the Hotel in the currencies CZK, EUR, USD and GBP; unfortunately, cash payments in other currencies are not possible.
 If the Contractual Partner or the Guest pay the bill by credit or debit card, this is debited by the amount in CZK.
 The invoiced amount is listed on the invoice in CZK.
-For any conversion that should be required for the billing of services, the Hotelier will use the official exchange rate of the Czech National Bank on the day the Guest checked in.
+For any conversion that should be required for the paying of services in cash, the Hotelier will use the official exchange rate of the Czech National Bank on the day the Guest checked in.

 4.5 If the Contractual Partner and / or the Guest pay by bank transfer, they must use the bank details, which are indicated on the invoice; the bank account is held in the currency of the invoice.
 Bank charges and exchange rate risks are borne by the Contractual Partner or the Guest.
 The Contractual Partner or the Guest is obliged to pay the bill by the deadline indicated on the invoice.
 If such a deadline is missing from the bill, it must be paid within fourteen days after receipt of the invoice by the Contractual Partner.

 4.6 if the Contractual Partner and / or the Guest pay by credit card and / or they have made available their credit card details to the Hotelier to secure their booking, the Hotelier is entitled to charge the appropriate credit card with the amount specified in the Offer or Confirmation at any time after the deadline for free cancellation (see Article 5 of these Terms and Conditions).